 With multiple perspectives of the students who need to read the rubric and the instructor, who perceives things differently from students, it can be a struggle to write a rubric that satisfies all people involved.
 In this article, we will be talking about some common concerns that we’ve heard from instructors about building rubrics with some guidelines that can help achieve this.

 1. How many criteria should the rubric have?

-There is no universal optimal number of criteria, but “the general consensus” is that less is more.
-Overall, the number of criteria should be related to the learning outcome(s) the assignment assesses.
+There is no universal optimal number of criteria, but “the general consensus” is that less is more (Secolsky & Denison, 2018).
+Overall, the number of criteria should be related to the learning outcome(s) the assignment assesses (Secolsky & Denison, 2018).
 The project's complexity will also factor in choosing the number of criteria that should be included in your rubrics.

 Best Practice: Criteria

-Research suggests that once rubrics get too lengthy, it becomes difficult for students to understand the main focus of the assignment and the key skills they need to achieve.
-Thus, Quinlan suggests using 3-4 to start with, and recommend a maximum of 7 criteria.
+Research suggests that once rubrics get too lengthy, it becomes difficult for students to understand the main focus of the assignment and the key skills they need to achieve (Lane, 2010).
+Thus, Audrey Quinlan (2012) suggests using 3-4 to start, and Dannelle D. Stevens and A. J. Levi (2012) recommend a maximum of 7 criteria.

 2. How many levels should the rubrics have?